 Take regular breaks.
 Set an alarm every hour for a stretch break, a coffee or water break, or for another one of those around-the-block strolls.
-Even if it means you stay at work an extra 30 minutes, your body will thank you at the end of the day.
+Even if it means your work day lasts an extra 30 minutes, your body will thank you.

 Reach out.
-Try to say hello to a friend or family member once a day.
-Even if it’s just a quick text, try to connect with another human outside of work.
+Say hello to a friend or family member once a day.
+Even if it’s just a quick text, try to connect with another person outside of work.

 Get social.
 Plan regular social events with friends in your city.
 If you don’t have any to start with, plan biweekly or monthly evenings where you disconnect from work and go to a workshop, book club, or networking event for something you’re interested in.
 It sounds simple but it can be a challenge for work-from-homers: make friends.
 You can do it!